Technivie Side Effects

 Combination therapy with dasabuvir and ribavirin for 12 or 24 weeks: Hgb 8 to less than 10 g/dL, Hgb 6.5 to less than 8 g/dL, and Hgb less than 6.5 g/dL were reported in 7.9%, 0.8%, and 0.3% of cirrhosis patients, respectively.

-At least 1 post-baseline Hgb value less than 10 g/dL was reported in 10 of 34 post-liver transplant patients using combination therapy with dasabuvir and ribavirin.
+At least 1 post-baseline Hgb value less than 10 g/dL was reported in 10 of 34 post-liver transplant patients using this drug with dasabuvir and ribavirin.
 Ribavirin dose was modified in 10 patients due to decreased Hgb; ribavirin was interrupted in 1 patient.
 Five patients (ribavirin starting dose of 1000 to 1200 mg/day) required erythropoietin; no patient required a blood transfusion.

 Postmarketing reports: Hypersensitivity reactions (including angioedema)[Ref]